chef/chef-web-docs/chef_master/source/knife_client.rst

 This argument has the following options:

 ``-a``, ``--admin``
    Create a client as an admin client.
-This is required for any user to access Open Source Chef as an administrator.
-This option only works when used with the open source Chef server and will have no effect when used with Enterprise Chef or Chef server 12.x.

 ``-f FILE``, ``--file FILE``
    Save a private key to the specified file name.